 Mexico’s climate is as diverse as its geography, which ranges from arid deserts to lush rainforests and temperate highlands.
 The country experiences a variety of climatic zones, influenced by factors such as altitude, latitude, and proximity to the ocean.
-Generally, Mexico can be divided into two main seasons: the dry season, which typically runs from November to April, and the rainy season, which spans from May to October.
+Generally, Mexico can be divided into two main seasons: the dry season, which typically runs from November to April, and the rainy season, which spans roughly June to October (timing varies by region) (source).

 However, this generalization does not capture the full complexity of the climate across different regions.
 In coastal areas like Cancun and Acapulco, the climate is characterized by warm temperatures year-round, with a tropical feel that attracts beachgoers.
 In contrast, the central highlands, including Mexico City and Guadalajara, experience a more temperate climate with cooler evenings and a distinct dry season.